 Recent Projects: Buildings

-A selection of projects awarded grants by the Historic Houses Foundation (formerly the Country Houses Foundation) in 2018 and 2019.
+A selection of projects awarded grants by the Historic Houses Foundation (formerly the Country Houses Foundation) between 2018 - 2020

 Roof repairs at Stonor Park, Oxfordshire will secure both part of the West Wing and the attic quarters used as a secret base by St Edmund Campion in 1581 for his Catholic mission into Elizabethan England.
 The work will be supported by the Historic Houses Foundation.